assume-breach/Home-Grown-Red-Team/InsideMan/README.md

-InsideMan is an internal Windows phishing executable that utilizes Powershell Get-Credential calls in an attempt to coerce the user into typing thier plaintext password into the prompt.
+Inspired by the "A Theif" method from the Sektor7 Windows Privilege Escallation Course, InsideMan is an internal Windows phishing executable that utilizes Powershell Get-Credential calls in an attempt to coerce the user into typing thier plaintext password into the prompt.
 The plaintext password is then written to a file named windows32.txt located in the user's Documents directory.

 This is not a sophisticated attack.
 Might set off an alarm or two with advanced EDR looking for abnormal powershell calls.